Last Updated on 06/29/2021 by GS Staff

 If you are under the minimum age requirement to buy stocks, an adult can open a custodial account for you.
 This account allows your parent or guardian to make trades (manage your account) on your behalf.
 The funds in the account belong to you (the minor) and can only be used to benefit you.
 The custodian of the account cannot change their mind and later decide to move or use the funds for another purpose.

-On the other hand, opening a custodial account can help your child learn the basics about investing and saving.
-They will potentially learn how to trade, how to make investing decisions, and generally what it takes to make an investment grow.
-Getting a child into the routine of saving and investing can help establish solid money management skills that they can use throughout their live.
+On the other hand, opening a custodial account can help your child learn the basics of investing and saving.
+They will potentially learn how to trade, how to make investment decisions, and generally what it takes to make an investment grow.
+Getting a child into the routine of saving and investing can help establish solid money management skills that they can use throughout their lives.